phac-nml/irida/doc/user/user/pipelines/index.md

 Running the pipeline
 --------------------

-Once you've [selected the files](#multiple-filesets-per-sample) and [selected](#using-pre-saved-pipeline-parameters) or [customized](#modifying-pipeline-parameters), you can submit the pipeline for execution by clicking on the rocket ship button on the right-hand side of the page:
+Once you've [selected the files](#multiple-filesets-per-sample) and [selected](#using-pre-saved-pipeline-parameters) or [customized](#modifying-pipeline-parameters) the parameters, you can submit the pipeline for execution by clicking on the rocket ship button on the right-hand side of the page:

 ![Rocket ship launch icon.](images/ready-to-launch.png)